 You’ll figure out if your parenting styles are compatible, and test out your teamwork skills.

-There were a couple of times on our Malaysia trip where our eldest son’s behaviour was so full on that we didn’t know what to do.
+There were a couple of times traveling with kids on our Malaysia trip where our eldest son’s behaviour was so full on that we didn’t know what to do.
 He was so tired and overwhelmed and was expressing this in a really destructive way.
 We felt pretty defeated, honestly.
 It was at this time where we started to realise that our ideas on what to do about it differed.
 When we started to get desperate, we started to disagree about what to do next.
 When we started to disagree as parents, I would get really stressed.
 How was it possible that my husband and I could think so differently about such a crucial issue?

 But that’s the thing.
 There are always going to be times of disagreement in a marriage.
 It’s what you do next that counts.
 At one point, after I really lost my cool, I was crying to my husband and feeling like a really shit mum, honestly.
 My husband wrapped his arm around me and reassured me that I was an excellent mother and also, importantly, only human.
 But seeing me now in distress, he sat down with me and we hashed out the situation together.
 We contemplated the causes, came up with different solutions and together decided on an action plan.